Novi engine: Rise to competitiveness

 After years of haggling, Frank Kurtis finally convinced Novi owner Lew Welch to switch to a rear-drive chassis design that would be much more competitive than the increasingly obsolete front-drive chassis.
 Kurtis designed the new Novi, which featured a prominent tail fin and has been described as the most beautiful roadster ever seen at Indianapolis.

 In 1956, Paul Russo qualified in eighth position.
 The second Novi car, driven by Jimmy Davies, failed to qualify due to technical complications on the last day.
 During the race, Russo quickly gained an early lead in the new finned Novi.
-Russo led the Indianapolis 500 for the first 21 laps.
+Russo led the Indianapolis 500 from laps 11 to 21.
 At that point, a tire blew in the south-west corner, throwing Russo and the Novi into the wall and out of the race.

 In 1957, a new sponsor financed two Novi-powered cars, now re-branded as the Automobile Air Conditioner specials.
 Driven by Russo and Tony Bettenhausen, both cars qualified.
 Russo finished fourth, and Bettenhausen finished fifteenth.

-The cars returned in 1958, driven by Russo and driver Bill Cheesbourg.
-During practice, Juan Manuel Fangio, a Grand Prix world champion driver, drove the Novi while he was classified as a "rookie" at the Brickyard.
+The cars returned in 1958, driven by Russo (#15) and Bill Cheesbourg (#54).
+During practice, Juan Manuel Fangio, a five time Grand Prix world champion driver, drove the #54 Novi while he was classified as a "rookie" at the Brickyard.
 Speculation coursed through the pits that the world's most famous driver would drive the legendary Novi in the race, but he did not.